iDigBio/idigbio-python-client/examples/fetch_media/README.md

 ### Specify a query on the command-line

+Different operating systems display different behaviors when dealing with quotes and curly braces.

-It is best to wrap the query string in single quotes to protect the contents from shell interpretation.
+On Unix-like operating systems is best to wrap the query string in single quotes to protect the contents from shell interpretation.

+On Windows, the query string cannot be wrapped in single quotes and double-quotes must be escaped with a backslash.

+In many cases it may be best to specify the query in a text file and use the --query-file option instead of -q / --query.

 ```
 $ python fetch_media.py -q '{"scientificname":"isotelus maximus"}'